sasha-byke/ml-api/README.md

 This is a good moment to pause for a bit to make some preparations -- make sure you have your artifact feed created, for that use the following guide from Microsoft: https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/python-packages?view=azure-devops#create-a-feed

-In this example we created `dss` (data science service) feed and will use it explicitly later on
+In this example, we created `dss` (data science service) feed and will use it explicitly later on

 And last but not least, we specify a build pipeline for Azure pipelines:
 `build-pipeline.yaml`: